mohamedezzeldeenhassanmohamed/Real-Time-Scheduling-App/README.md

 # Real-Time-Scheduling-App

+REAL-TIME OS SCHEDULING ALGORITHMS

-Real-time operating systems (RTOS) are designed to handle tasks that require precise timing and high reliability.
+Real-time OS scheduling algorithms are methods used by real-time operating systems to manage the execution of tasks.
+These algorithms ensure that tasks are completed within their deadlines, which is crucial for applications that require precise timing and high reliability.
+The main goal is to prioritize tasks in a way that critical tasks are executed on time, while efficiently utilizing system resources.

 Here are some common scheduling algorithms used in RTOS:

 1. **Rate Monotonic Scheduling (RMS)**: This is a fixed-priority algorithm where tasks are assigned priorities based on their periodicity.
 The shorter the period, the higher the priority.